zadarastorage/zadara-examples/k8s/eksd/README.md

     * Any such variable can be added to this file in order to override a default value and facilitate a non-default All-In-One deployment
     * For example, you can set the `ebs_csi_volume_type` to something other than gp2 per your storage preferences - either in the eksd-terraform project values or here as an override
 * Run the `apply-all.sh` script with the additional two parameters of your access_key & secret_key
-    * The script will take at least 5-10 minutes for a successful minimal deployment
+    * The script will take at least 10 minutes for a successful minimal deployment of a single master & worker
     * The script cannot be re-run, but once completed the internal Terraform projects are initialized and can be used as usual
     * If neccessary, you can destroy all assets and reset everything with the `destroy-all.sh` script (with the same two credentials parameters)
 * Once completed you will see the kubeconfig content ready for your usage - you can skip the next two steps :)